Three different perspectives on how to talk with or present to senior executives:

 Know when to stop; if you’ve made your point, don’t keep going even if you have more information to give.

-The Retrospector believes that many people don’t want to talk to executives because employees wonder if they are unnecessary and don’t want the executives to wonder the same thing.
-In How to talk to an executive and not sound like a complete idiot, he provides the following similar recommendations:
+2) The Retrospector believes many employees don’t want to talk to executives because the employees wonder if they are unnecessary and don’t want the executives to wonder the same thing.
+In How to talk to an executive and not sound like a complete idiot, he provides the following recommendations:

 - Think from their perspective